 The two randomized trials of AR101 and the three randomized trials of Viaskin Peanut were all of good quality/low risk of bias, though all of the trials were at risk for partial unblinding due to adverse events.
-For the other OIT trials, two were good quality and one was fair quality.
+For the other OIT trials, both randomized trials were of poor quality and the other two studies were uncontrolled case series.